Your Eyes and Cornea Problems

 There are several types of corneal degenerations, diseases that can cause progressive structural problems with the cornea including:

 Keratoconus is a progressive disease in which the cornea thins and changes shape.
-Sometimes occurring as early as adolescence, this disease changes the curvature of the cornea, creating either mild or severe distortion, called astigmatism, and usually nearsightedness.
+It can occur in almost any decade of life.
+This disease changes the curvature of the cornea, creating mild to severe distortion, called astigmatism, and usually nearsightedness.
 Keratoconus may also result in swelling and scarring of the cornea and vision loss.
+It can also cause significant distortions in night vision that can make night driving impossible.

 Factors associated with keratoconus include: